GDPR compliance: Last-minute checklist

 How well do you really know GDPR?
 How long has it been since you’ve reviewed the regulation in detail?
 And what advice for compliance do the regulators themselves offer?
 With the deadline for compliance fast approaching, now is the best time to make sure you have that information, says Andrew Clearwater, director of privacy for OneTrust, a privacy management platform provider.
 He recommends going straight to the source to make sure you haven’t overlooked anything.

 “There’s public guidance that regulators have shared, and the first thing on your checklist should be to review that right now,” Clearwater says.

-In particular, Clearwater recommends three documents: “Getting Ready in 13 Steps” from Belgium’s Privacy Commission, “Preparing for the GDPR in Six Steps” from France’s National Commission on Informatics and Liberty (CNIL), and “Preparing for the General Data Protection Regulation: 12 Steps to Take Now" from the U.K.’s Information Commissioner’s Office.
+In particular, Clearwater recommends three documents: “Getting Ready in 13 Steps” from Belgium’s Privacy Commission, “Preparing for the GDPR in Six Steps” from France’s National Commission on Informatics and Liberty (CNIL), and the "Guide to the General Data Protection Regulation" from the U.K.’s Information Commissioner’s Office.
 (Note: The documents from Belgium and France are in French.)